tkintscher/ZWave2HomeKit/README.md

 The Docker image can be installed on Synology.
 When adding the container, ensure that

- * running with "high privileged" is activated (necessary for accessing the Z-Wave device, as Synology's interface does not allow configuring passthrough of single devices),
+ * "Execute container using high privilege" is activated (necessary for accessing the Z-Wave device, as Synology's interface does not allow configuring passthrough of single devices),
  * some directory on the NAS is bound to `/config`,